albertwidi/go-project-example/README.md

 }
 ```

+Worse, some projects might use the state for configuration.
+When the configuration is gated by the environment state.
+It might introduce another problem, because configuration for each environment might have different parameters and value.

 For example in configuration with spec `project.{environment_name}.config.toml`:

 - project.dev.config.toml
 - project.staging.config.toml
 - project.production.config.toml

+The approach above usually used to address different configuration needs in each environment.
+When database configuration is totally different from `dev` and other environment, doing some migration and some configuration is no longer needed, or special configuration that only exists within an environment.
+This all valid use-cases and the given solution works.
+Until the configuration is become too long and different for each environments, and turning to problems for the maintainers.

-But, sometimes we need to run something special in non-production or in production environment.
-This might be achieved by using the combination of flags and configuration-file.
+As sometimes we need to run with some special configuration in non-production or in production environment, this might be able to achieved by using the combination of flags and configuration-file.
 Value from flags and configuration is more clear and straightforward than `IsEnvrionment`, and can be used to check whether we have the right design choices, do we have too many hacks?
 Why?
+For whatever reason, the flags/configuration between environments should stay the same, to maintain program consistency.

-This is not a silver bullet to the environment state checking.
-In the end, it depends on each project policies and governance.
+But, in the end, it depends on each project policies and governance.

 ## Project Structure